Marcopolo1975/E-Shop/README.md

 **Building Trust:**

-In order to build brand trust, a testimonial page for interior design services has been included in the site with a link to the page being included in the page footer as well as the main nav bar.
+In order to build brand trust, a testimonial page for Our products and services has been included in the site with a link to the page being included in the page footer as well as the main nav bar.

 The page footer also includes links to the privacy policy to inform users about how their data is being collected and processed.